artemiscloud/activemq-artemis-operator/docs/help/building.md

 ### A kubernetes cluster

-Currently the operator is tested against kubernetes v1.20.
+Currently the operator is tested against kubernetes v1.25 and above.
 You can install a [Minikube](https://minikube.sigs.k8s.io/docs/) or a [CodeReady Containers(CRC)](https://developers.redhat.com/products/codeready-containers/overview) to deploy the operator.

 ### Docker

-Current version being used is v20.10.
+Current version being used is v23.0.3.
 Checkout [this page](https://docs.docker.com/get-docker/) for help on installing docker on your specific operating system.

-### Go v1.17
+### Go v1.19

-Install Go version v1.17 following [this guide](https://go.dev/doc/install).
+Install Go version v1.19 following [this guide](https://go.dev/doc/install).

-### operator-sdk v1.15.0
+### operator-sdk v1.28.0

 Install [operator-sdk](https://sdk.operatorframework.io/) following [this guide](https://sdk.operatorframework.io/docs/installation/).